seiya1223/techcasestudies/_posts/2016-12-12-PolimiMitreo.md

 Research has always been linked to education and is a priority commitment that has allowed Politecnico di Milano to achieve high-quality results at an international level, connecting the university to the business world.
 Research activity moreover constitutes a parallel path to that formed by cooperation and alliances with the industrial system.

-For this specific project, the research is related to an important archaeological site in Rome: the Mitreo in the basement of Circus Maximum.
+For this specific project, the research is related to an important archaeological site in Rome: the Mitreo in the basement of Circus Maximus.
 Even though our main customer is Politecnico di Milano, it's important to mention that Sovrintendenza Capitolina and University of Trieste also are involved in the project.

 In November, the project was presented by Luca Mottola and Koustabh Dolui at *Sacrum facere*, an important convention dedicated to archaeologists, as shown in the image at the end of this report.